Reduction modeling tool J-SimRapid

 Create beam models in interactive from Ansys LS-DYNA shell models with dedicated viewers and GUI

-Creating a Hughes-Liu beam element for an Arbitrary Cross Section
+Creating Hughes-Liu beam elements for an Arbitrary Cross Section

-Model Ansys LS-DYNA with Hughes-Liu beam element that has been implementation as the defaults beam element.
-In addition, this method uses the Arbitrary Cross-Section Shape function to arrange integration point along the cross-sectional shape.
-This reproduces the complex cross-sectional shapes of shell element model with beam element model.
+Model with the Hughes-Liu beam element, which is Ansys LS-DYNA's default beam element.
+In addition, this method uses the Arbitrary Cross-Section Shape function to arrange integration points along the cross-sectional shape.
+This reproduces the complex cross-sectional shapes of the shell element model with the beam element model.

 width=